 The following sections describe common issues you can encounter during migration and how to deal with them.

 Only Select Queries are converted; other queries are not, including Select Queries that take parameters.
 Some queries may not completely convert, and SSMA reports query errors during the conversion process.
 You can manually edit objects that do not convert by using T-SQL syntax.
 Syntax errors may also require manually converting Access-specific functions and data types to SQL Server ones.
-Common SQL syntax differences include:
+For more information, see Comparing Access SQL with SQL Server TSQL.

 Access and SQL Server have similar data types, but be aware of the following potential issues.

-Attachment The Attachment type stores a file in Access database.
+Attachment The Attachment data type stores a file in Access database.
 In SQL Server, you have several options to consider.
 You can extract the files from the Access database and then consider storing links to the files in your SQL Server database.
-Alternatively, you can use FILESTREAM or FileTables to keep attachments stored in the SQL Server database.
+Alternatively, you can use FILESTREAM, FileTables, or Remote BLOB store (RBS) to keep attachments stored in the SQL Server database.

 Hyperlink Access tables have hyperlink columns that SQL Server does not support.
 By default, these columns will be converted to nvarchar(max) columns in SQL Server, but you can customize the mapping to choose a smaller data type.
 In your Access solution, you can still use the hyperlink behavior in forms and reports if you set the Hyperlink property for the control to true.